 1.)
 Bounding burpees.
-This is a class burpee, but on the squat portion of the movement, you’ll spring forward and travel.
+This is a classic burpee, but on the squat portion of the movement, you’ll spring forward and travel.
 In a small space?
 On the second one, you’ll go back the way you came, alternating back and forth.
-Beginners: you’ll “walk” instead of jumping two steps forward, but keeping your body low and your knees bent to fire up your quads.
+Beginners: you’ll “walk” instead of jumping two steps forward, but keep your body low and your knees bent to fire up your quads.
 Step each foot back into plank position, step each foot back to your hands and stand up to reach up towards the ceiling.
 Looking for an advanced variation?
 Add a tuck jump on the vertical jump portion.

 2.)
 Side to side hops.
 You’ll jump side to side, trying to keep your legs as close together as possible.
 Make sure to land with a soft knee and reach your arms up towards the sky/ceiling on the jump to make it more challenging.
 Beginners: hop one foot at a time (right left, left right).

 3.)
 Plie squat jacks.
 For this one, you’ll jump out to a wide plie squat, and then jump to bring your feet back together.
 For a low-impact variation, do regular plie squats.
 Challenge: hold a flat weight against your chest.

 4.)
 Reverse lunge knee up (right side).
 Step back into a reverse lunge (keep good form with your front knee over your front ankle, chest lifted and core tight), bring your back leg up and bend it to jump up before going back into your reverse lunge.
 Beginner/low impact: regular walking lunges are great.

 5.)
 Reverse lunge knee up (left side).
 Same as above, just switch sides!